-There are plenty of reasons why you might be on the hunt for the best cloud backup for Mac computers.
+There are plenty of reasons to get the best cloud backup for Mac computers.
 While iCloud offers a convenient way to store your Mac’s data in the cloud, it’s not a perfect solution.
 If you own multiple Mac devices, share your iCloud space with others, or use several iCloud services, the program can quickly reach capacity, and it isn't cheap.

 And while Apple products are known for being secure, the same level of protection doesn’t apply to iCloud.
 In 2014, dozens of A-list celebrities had their iCloud accounts hacked.
 And in 2019, there was a phishing scam where hackers tried to trick users into handing over confidential information.

 Thankfully, there are cloud backup solutions outside of iCloud.
 Read below to learn about the best cloud storage and backup solutions for Macs.
 And if it's less Mac-specific recommendations you want, then see our best cloud storage overall guide.

 The 3 best cloud backup for Mac deals

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Our full list of the best cloud backup for Mac is further down, but here are the three best current deals that you can get on fantastic cloud storage (and don't worry, they include two of our very favourite cloud backup specifically fort Mac).